ghamza-rust/ghamza-rust.github.io/src/introduction.md

 Others are interested in what problems it solves.
 After all, technology has a purpose of fulfilling.

 Some geeks might only be interested in how rust works.
-They heard about the Borrow Checker.
-In a typical software, you either manage the memory or throw this responsibility to a garbage collector, a software that runs alongside yours.
+They heard about the rust's ownership.
+In a typical software, you either manually manage the memory or throw this responsibility to a garbage collector, a software that runs alongside yours.
 Rust ensures memory safety without other software running on the side.

 Or you might be looking at the new generation programming language and find a "Go vs. Rust."

-For most people, its all of the above, having a language that is loved by a lot of people, being compared to both system language (such as C/C++) and application language (such as Go), and the curiosity about how the borrow checker works is what attract engineers to learn rust.
+For most people, its all of the above, having a language that is loved by a lot of people, being compared to both system language (such as C/C++) and application language (such as Go), and the curiosity about how the rust's ownership and borrow checker work is what attract engineers to learn rust.

+This also covers general software engineering concepts to better understand Rust.

 ---